huangli712/Flink/docs/src/guide/s_error.md

-To deal with the error and exception.
+It deals with the error and exception.

 ## Type